-You can query point data in Surfer by plotting the data as a base map and then entering the base layer group to perform the query.
+You can query point data in Surfer by plotting the data as a base map and then setting the base layer to Editing Mode to perform the query.

 To create a base map from data: